 Willcox BJ, Willcox DC, Todoriki H, Fujiyoshi A, Yano K, He Q, Curb JD, Suzuki M.

-Calorie Restriction diet plans are popular because in addition to producing extraordinary health benefits, weight loss is easy.
-The most popular CR Diet plan – the CR Way – features healthy menu plans for weight loss that are nutritious, delicious, and easy to prepare.
+The CR Way features healthy meal plans for weight loss that are nutritious, delicious, and easy to prepare.
 But most diets claim to do that.
-What makes calorie restriction different?
+What makes the CR Way different?

 The CR Way focuses on slowing the rate at which cells divide.
 Cells in many tissues in the body are constantly replicating.
 Scientists suggest that CR extends life by slowing the cell replication process and thus preserving the pool of irreplaceable cells (for example, see Calorie restriction promotes mammalian cell survival by inducing the SIRT1 deacetylase.Cohen HY1, Miller C, Bitterman KJ, Wall NR, Hekking B, Kessler B, Howitz KT, Gorospe M, de Cabo R, Sinclair DA.
 Science.
 2004 Jul16;305(5682):390-2 PMID:15205477).

-That’s very different from many diets that may actually increase the rate of cell replication, producing weight loss but also increasing disease risk and sometimes shortening life.
+That’s very different from many diets that may actually increase the rate of cell replication, producing weight loss but also increasing disease risk and possibly shortening life.

 But no one would stick with it if the meal plans were only about science.
 The CR Way makes calorie restriction fun.
-You can start by replacing just one unhealthful comfort food with a simple, easy-to-prepare snack like strawberries and a heart healthy fat source like walnuts or almond butter.
-Make it decadent if you want by adding some nonfat cocoa power to the almond butter or to the juice from the strawberries.
+You can start by replacing just one unhealthful comfort food with a simple, easy-to-prepare snack like strawberries with a heart-healthy fat source like walnuts.
+Make it decadent if you want: Add some nonfat chocolate by mixing cocoa powder with the juice from the strawberries.

-Eat this CR delight two or three times a week, and play some of your favorite music in the background to make your new CR Way experience especially enjoyable.
+Eat this CR Way delight two or three times a week, and play some of your favorite music in the background to make your new CR Way experience especially enjoyable.
 You will have effortlessly started a calorie restriction diet plan.
-Soon the empty calories that add pounds and that enslave you with addictive tastes of salt, sugar and fat will no longer seem attractive.
+Soon the empty calories that add pounds and that enslave you with addictive tastes of salt, sugar, and fat will no longer seem attractive.
 You’ll love the new energetic way you feel, and people will begin to comment about how great you look.
 Your heart will thank you, too, with lower blood pressure and a slower pulse rate.

 You will be traveling the CR Way to a happier, healthier, and longer life.

-Paul McGlothin & Meredith Averill are creators of the CR Way™, a holistic, human friendly approach to calorie restriction diet plans.
+Paul McGlothin & Meredith Averill are creators of the CR Way™, a holistic, human friendly approach to living longer and better through calorie restriction.
 The CR Way Web site, LivingTheCRWay.com, attracts a growing following of people who are interested in life extension while fully enjoying life and great health right now.